Auburn system

-The Auburn system (also known as the New York system and Congregate system) is a penal method of the 19th century in which persons worked during the day in groups and were kept in solitary confinement at night, with enforced silence at all times.
-The silent system evolved during the 1820s at Auburn Prison in Auburn, New York, as an alternative to and modification of the Pennsylvania system of solitary confinement, which it gradually replaced in the United States.
+The Auburn system (also known as the New York system and Congregate system) is an American penal method of the 19th century in which prisoners worked during the day in groups and were kept in solitary confinement at night, with enforced silence at all times.
+The silent system evolved during the 1820s at Auburn Prison in Auburn, New York, as an alternative to and modification of the Pennsylvania system of solitary confinement, which it quickly replaced in the United States.
 Whigs favored this system because it promised to rehabilitate criminals by teaching them personal discipline and respect for work, property, and other people.

+Most distinctive about this system, and most important to it, however, was that it was supported by state-funded capitalism and was driven by profit.
+Soon after its development, New York State adopted this system with the help of Elam Lynds, agent and keeper of Auburn Prison, for its third state prison, Sing Sing Prison.
+Several other states followed suit shortly after and adopted the for-profit prison system designed in Auburn.
+By 1829, Connecticut, Massachusetts, Maryland, and Washington, D.C. had adopted the Auburn system.
+Within the next fifteen years, the system was used in prisons in Vermont, New Hampshire, Maine, Upper Canada, Virginia, Tennessee, Georgia, Illinois, Ohio, Louisiana, Mississippi, Alabama, Kentucky, Indiana, and Michigan.

 Among notable elements of the Auburn system were striped uniforms, lockstep, and silence.

 Prison life

+Silence

 During the 19th century, prisoners had no rights nor any opportunity to live semi-comfortably.
 The Auburn system established several characteristics that were unique to the world of disciplinary conditions.
 Silence was the biggest factor among rules for the prisoners.
-John D. Cray, a deputy warden at the Auburn Prison, demanded that prisoners be completely silent to take away the prisoners' "sense of self".
-When the "sense of self" was taken away, many convicts obeyed the warden's wishes.
+John D. Cray, a deputy warden at the Auburn Prison, and Elam Lynds, agent and keeper, demanded that prisoners be completely silent to take away the prisoners' "sense of self" and prevent solidarity from forming between the prisoners as they were forced to labor.
+Prisoners were not allowed to speak to one another while at work, in line, or while in their cells.

+Work

-The second characteristic of the Auburn system was community activities.
-During regimented times during the day, prisoners had tasks to perform.
+The second characteristic of the Auburn system was community activities during regimented times during the day in the form of work.
 Some of these included making "nails, barrels, clothing, shoes and boots, carpets, buttons, carpenters' tools, steam engines and boilers, combs, harnesses, furniture, brooms, clocks, buckets and pails, saddle trees...".
 During the 1840s, the prison began to produce silk using silk worms and trees.
 The Auburn correctional facility was the first prison to profit from prisoner labor.
-The prison had many sightseers in the 19th century.
-The goal of this system was to instill good work habits and ideas of industry that were supposed to be rehabilitative.
+To ensure silence and to compel prisoners to work, agent Lynds, at first hired to oversee construction and command workers, used several methods of violence and coercion.